 Geology Hike, Whychus Canyon Preserve

-Join the Deschutes Land Trust and Derek Loeb for a fall geology hike at Whychus Canyon Preserve.
-Explore ancient juniper groves and panoramic mountain views as you hike down into a canyon carved by Whychus Creek.
-Then, watch for fall colors as you brush up on your rock talk and learn about the geologic history of this stunning rimrock canyon.
+Join the Deschutes Land Trust and Derek Loeb for a geology hike at Whychus Canyon Preserve.
+Enjoy the panoramic view of the Cascade crest while learning about the forces of nature that formed the cliffs surrounding Whychus Creek.
+Explore ancient juniper groves and native grasslands while you make your way into the canyon to the banks of Whychus Creek and back up.
 Registration is required and opens 1 month prior to the event.

 Outing Details + Route

-Elevation gain/loss: This hike is challenging with 300' of elevation gain.
+Elevation gain/loss: This hike is challenging with 300' of elevation gain/loss.

 What to Bring